 Flat Rate Exchange

-In a Flat Rate Exchange, repair or overhaul cost is included in the exchange fee.
+In a Flat Rate Exchange, the repair or overhaul cost is included in the exchange fee.
 In other words, you’ll pay a single, inclusive price upfront.
 Most of the time there will not be an additional bill, except for certain exceptions.

 Standard Exchange